182 organizations

 What to expect when you call: for NEMT, have your Medicaid number and appointment details ready.
 For reduced fare, ask what documents prove eligibility before you make the trip to the station.

-Midtown Assistance Center, or MAC, helps low-income working households in Midtown and Downtown Atlanta during a short-term money crisis.
-They help with groceries, rent, utilities, work clothing, MARTA cards, ID help, and referrals so people can stay housed, fed, and working.
+Midtown Assistance Center helps low-income working Atlanta households during a short-term crisis.
+They help with rent, utility bills, groceries, work clothing, and MARTA passes so people can stay housed, fed, and employed.